pauldruce/RFL/README.md

 ![Build and Test Status](https://github.com/pauldruce/RFL/actions/workflows/build_and_test.yml/badge.svg)

-RFL is a C++ library to easily construct and run simulations of Finite Noncommutative Geometries (Finite NCGs).
+RFL is a C++ library to easily construct and run simulations of Finite Non-commutative Geometries (Finite NCGs).
 See §[Background](#background) below for more details on what a Finite NCG is.

 This library is written using C++17 and uses Armadillo and GSL for it's mathematical operations.
 The library is built using CMake and detailed instructions on how to generate the library files for your desired platform are list below in  §[Building the library](#building-the-library)